Okra and Ogbono Soup for a win!

 - Bring out okra from fridge hours before soup preparation and allow to thaw; then use a clean blender and roughly blend the okra about 3 – 4 (5 second) pauses.
 Add some bell peppers alongside okra and repeat the process until all the okra is blended.
 Set aside.

 - Set a clean pot on the stove and set your stove on low – medium.
 As soon as the pot warms up add palm oil, allow the palm to heat up just a little bit, and then add ground Ogbono and continue to stir.
 Keep stirring gently up to the 1-2 minutes to dissolve all the Ogbono into the oil.
 Then gently add the broth (every liquid from cooking the entire meat.)
-Then stir in fish, and crayfish, mix well into the soup, cover the pot and allow to cook for about 8 – 10 minutes, this enables the fish to cook a bit prior to adding the already precooked meats.
+Then stir in fish, and crayfish, mix well into the soup, cover the pot and allow to cook for about 8 – 10 minutes, this enables the fish to cook a bit prior to adding the already cooked meats.
 Stir in between to avoid burning or sticking to the pot.

 - After the said time (when the soup starts to really simmer), add the meat, crush in one seasoning cube or 1 teaspoon seasoning powder, followed by the ground red pepper, stir very well and allow to cook for about 2 minutes, then add washed Lante leaves.
 Cover the pot and cook for about 8 – 10 minutes, add little water in between this time if necessary.